alexcoder04/rfap/specification.md

  - all strings are encoded in UTF-8
  - for YML metadata specification, see [metadata-example.yml](./metadata-example.yml)
  - the whole header section and the whole body section are encrypted
+   - PGP encryption is used for that
+   - the data is first encrypted using recipient's public key
+   - then it's signed with own private key
  - the checksum is a SHA256 hash
    - of `command+metadata` for the header section
    - of the body for the body section